thekevinscott/UpscalerJS/examples/memory-management/README.md

 ```

 `dispose` will return a promise that resolves once all memory is freed up.
 All inflight upscale requests will be aborted.

+Next we can learn about additional arguments and methods that we can use to interact with an UpscalerJS instance.